wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 --->
 ## A Closer Look at an Instrumented Microservice

-When an application consists of multiple microservices, you instrument each microservice separately with one or more Wavefront SDKs.

-For each microservice, you edit some combination of configuration files and code files to create several helper objects that work together to create and send metrics, histograms, and trace data to Wavefront.
-These objects include:
+When an application consists of multiple microservices, you instrument each microservice separately by setting up one or more Wavefront SDKs.
+Doing so causes several helper objects to be created in the instrumented microservice.
+These helper objects work together to create and send metrics, histograms, and trace data to Wavefront.

-  * An [ApplicationTags](#application-tags) object for describing your application to Wavefront.
-  * A [WavefrontSender](#wavefrontsender) for specifying whether to send data through a Wavefront proxy or directly to the Wavefront service.
-  * Several different kinds of [WavefrontReporter objects](#wavefront-reporters) for configuring how metrics and histograms are reported to the WavefrontSender.
-  * [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects for creating and propagating trace data.
-  * One or more framework-specific objects (such as a Java WavefrontJerseyFilter) for collecting metrics and histograms.
+The details of creating the helper objects for an SDK are in the setup steps for that SDK's `README` file:
+* In some cases, you edit a configuration file to enable Wavefront to instantiate the helper objects.
+* In other cases, you instantiate helper objects directly in your code.

-The following diagram shows an overview of these objects in a Java service that uses Spring Boot to implement RESTful operations to other services:
+The following diagram shows the Wavefront helper objects in a Java microservice that uses Spring Boot to implement RESTful operations to other services:

 ![sdk objects](images/sdk_objects.png)

+This diagram shows a typical group of helper objects for a single microservice:

+* An [ApplicationTags](#application-tags) object describes your application to Wavefront.
+* A framework-specific object (in this case, the Java `WavefrontJerseyFilter`) collects metrics and histograms.
+* The [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects create and propagate trace data.
+* Several different kinds of [WavefrontReporter objects](#wavefront-reporters) specify how metrics and histograms are reported.
+* A [WavefrontSender](#wavefrontsender) specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.

+**Note:** When you use multiple Wavefront SDKs to instrument a microservice, several helper objects will belong to exactly one SDK, and other helper objects will be shared.

 <!---
-Passing contexts between oprations for trace data.
+Passing contexts between operations for trace data.
 --->

 ### Application Tags

-Wavefront requires tags that describe the architecture of your application as it is deployed.
-These tags (called _application tags_) are associated with the metrics and trace data sent from the instrumented microservices in your application.
+Wavefront requires tags that describe the architecture of your application.
+These application tags are associated with the metrics and trace data that the instrumented microservices in your application send to Wavefront.

 You specify a separate set of application tags for each microservice you instrument.
 Wavefront uses these tags to aggregate and filter data at different levels of granularity.

 * **Required tags** enable you to drill down into the data for a particular service:
-    - `application` - Name that identifies the application, for example, `beachshirts`. **All microservices in the same application should share the same application name.**
+    - `application` - Name that identifies the application, for example, `beachshirts`.
+All microservices in the same application should use the same `application` name.
-    - `service` - Name that identifies the microservice, for example, `delivery`. **Each microservice should have its own service name.**
+    - `service` - Name that identifies the microservice, for example, `delivery`.
+Each microservice should have its own `service` name.

   ![tracing app services](images/tracing_app_services_page.png)

 * **Optional tags** enable you to use the physical topology of your application to further filter your data:
   - `cluster` - Name of a group of related hosts that serves as a cluster or region in which the application will run, for example, `us-west-2`.
-  - `shard` - Name of a subgroup of hosts within a cluster that serve as a partition or replica, for example, `secondary`.
+  - `shard` - Name of a subgroup of hosts within a cluster, for example, `secondary`.

   ![tracing service filter](images/tracing_service_filter_page.png)

 Application tags and their values are encapsulated in an `ApplicationTags` object in your microservice's code.
-Because the tags describe the application's architecture as it is deployed, your code typically obtains values for the tags from a configuration file, either through the [quickstart setup steps](#option-1-quickstart), or through a custom mechanism implemented by your application.
+Because the tags describe the application's architecture and the way it is deployed, your code typically obtains values for the tags from a configuration file, either through the [quickstart setup steps](#option-1-quickstart---use-config-files), or through a custom mechanism implemented by your application.

 **Note:** You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data.
 <!---